Bob Pettit: College career

 Pettit made his varsity debut at LSU in 1952.
 He led the SEC in scoring for his first of three consecutive seasons, averaging 25.5 points per game.
 He ranked third in the nation in scoring and also averaged 13.1 rebounds per game, helping his team to a 17–7 win–loss record for a second-place finish in the league, and was selected to the All-SEC team.

 During his junior year, Pettit helped the Tigers sail through a 23-game regular-season schedule with only one loss (to Tulsa).
-A clean sweep of SEC Conference opponents became LSU's second SEC Title (their first came in 1935) and the school's first NCAA Final Four.
+A clean sweep of SEC opponents became LSU's second SEC Title (their first came in 1935) and the school's first NCAA Final Four.
 He averaged 24.9 points and 13.9 rebounds per game for the 1953 season.
 He was honored with selections to both the All-SEC and All-American teams.

 Pettit averaged 31.4 points and 17.3 rebounds per game during his senior year and once again led LSU to an SEC Championship and garnered All-SEC and All-American honors.
-He set a then-SEC scoring record of 60 points against Louisiana College in his second game, and also the SEC record for scoring average, with both records being broken by Pete Maravich.
+He set a then-SEC scoring record of 60 points against Louisiana College in his second game, and also the SEC record for scoring average, with both records later being broken by Pete Maravich.
 Pettit also was the second player in major-college basketball history to average more than 30 points a game.

 In 1954, his number 50 was retired at LSU.
 He was the first Tiger athlete in any sport to receive this distinction.
 In 1999, he was named Living Legend for LSU at the SEC Basketball Tournament.
 He is a member of the LSU Hall of Fame.
 Bob Pettit Boulevard in Baton Rouge, Louisiana is named after him.